15Prospects/derelict/docs/express_routes.md

 ```

 ## next() Middleware
-Log In, LogOut, Sign Up and Change Password will call the next middleware after responding with a 200.
+Log In, LogOut, Sign Up and Change Password will call the next middleware if resolved.

 ## Next Step